+1 '

+Your team mate's name Minimise the amount of data collected.
+Ask for participant's age or age range rather than a date

+Your E-mail address of birth.
+Is it necessary to collect the applicant's full postal address at this

+Your address stage?

+Phone number:

+Team mate's email address ·

+Your age i

+Team mate's age 1

+What is the relationship betw veen you and your team mate?) (

-Tour run Marite our team mate's name Your E-mail address Your address Minimise the amount of data collected.
-Ask for participant's age or age range rather than a date of birth.
-Is it necessary to collect the applicant's full postal address at this stage? hone number: eam mate's email address our age Be aware that information about an individual's ethnic or racial origin, their religious beliefs, their sexual eam mate's age orientation or their physical or mental health is sensitive personal data.
-Only collect this information where it is absolutely necessary and Vhat is the relationship betv veen you and your team mate? you must take steps to actively communicate why this is required.
+Be aware that information about an individual's ethnic or racial origin, their religious beliefs, their sexual orientation or their physical or mental health is sensitive personal data.
+Only collect this information where it is aboulutely necessary and you must take steps to actively communicate why this is required.